benzookapi/shopify-barebone-app-sample/docs/13-ordermanage.md

 ## Fulfillment Request and Delivery Sequence

-The merchant starts this workflow by requesting fulfillment and optionally entering a message in Shopify Admin.
-The corresponding Admin API operation is `fulfillmentOrderSubmitFulfillmentRequest`; `fulfillmentCreate` happens later, after the fulfillment service accepts the request and the external system reports that the shipment is ready.
+The merchant starts this workflow with the same `Select fulfillment action` shown in the Order Action Sequence and can optionally enter a message in Shopify.
+Shopify then sends the fulfillment-service notification to the remote app server; this sample doesn't call a separate request-submission API between the merchant action and that callback.

 The fulfillment-service callback endpoints and background processing run on the same remote app server.
 They are shown as one participant below rather than as a separate fulfillment-service process.